Libel and Obscenity

-The general philosophy at SJ Games is that, if you have to use obscenity or direct insult in order to get the reader's attention, you probably can't write your way out of a paper bag, and we don't want to know you.
+The general philosophy at SJ Games is that if you have to use insults or obscenity to get the reader's attention, you probably can't write your way out of a paper bag and we don't want to know you.

-It is true that in certain circumstances, writers have a degree of leeway.
+It's true that in certain circumstances, writers have a degree of leeway.
 Reviewers may express their opinions in a context that makes it clear that the writer is dealing with opinion and not fact.
 Thus, a reviewer can describe a game as bad without having to fear a libel suit, no matter how firmly the negative opinion is stated.
-(Saying the designer of a game is a no-talent hack who sleeps with camels is another story entirely - unless you can prove the truth of your statements.)
-However, SJ Games' editors will not permit potentially libelous remarks even if the writer feels they are "opinion."
+(Saying the game's designer is a no-talent hack who sleeps with camels is another story entirely . . . unless you can prove the truth of your statements.)
+However, SJ Games' editors will not permit potentially libelous remarks even if the writer feels they're "opinion."

-It is the policy of Steve Jackson Games not to publish anything that might personally insult an individual, let alone lead to an actual libel suit.
-It is simply not necessary.
+It's the policy of Steve Jackson Games not to publish anything that might personally insult an individual, let alone lead to a libel suit.
+It simply isn't necessary.
 Both writers and editors must make sure every reference in every published work is both necessary and checked for accuracy.